ipentest/knoxss-UG/README.md

 Tool author @brutelogic's comment: A log feature is being implemented, it will not contain this info in the first release but will come in future developments.
 To be sure there's no XSS, you can check target manually

+You can always see the requests with burp or which ever proxy you use this is handy to see what response knoxss has provided.

 ***FOUR:*** What happens when the number of users performing the scans go up?

 Server will hang if the CPU reaches 100% for sustained periods (several seconds).
 Currently it doesn't pass 30% even with the heaviest concurrent load.